awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 # Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions<a name="AuroraMySQL.Replication.CrossRegion"></a>

-You can create an Amazon Aurora MySQL DB cluster as a Read Replica in a different AWS Region than the source DB cluster\.
+You can create an Amazon Aurora MySQL DB cluster as a read replica in a different AWS Region than the source DB cluster\.
 Taking this approach can improve your disaster recovery capabilities, let you scale read operations into an AWS Region that is closer to your users, and make it easier to migrate from one AWS Region to another\.

-You can create Read Replicas of both encrypted and unencrypted DB clusters\.
-The Read Replica must be encrypted if the source DB cluster is encrypted\.
+You can create read replicas of both encrypted and unencrypted DB clusters\.
+The read replica must be encrypted if the source DB cluster is encrypted\.

-For each source DB cluster, you can have up to five cross\-region DB clusters that are Read Replicas\.
-When you create an Aurora MySQL DB cluster Read Replica in another AWS Region, you should be aware of the following:
+For each source DB cluster, you can have up to five cross\-Region DB clusters that are read replicas\.
+When you create an Aurora MySQL DB cluster read replica in another AWS Region, you should be aware of the following:
-+ Both your source DB cluster and your cross\-region Read Replica DB cluster can have up to 15 Aurora Replicas, along with the primary instance for the DB cluster\.
++ Both your source DB cluster and your cross\-Region read replica DB cluster can have up to 15 Aurora Replicas, along with the primary instance for the DB cluster\.
 By using this functionality, you can scale read operations for both your source AWS Region and your replication target AWS Region\.
-+ In a cross\-region scenario, there is more lag time between the source DB cluster and the Read Replica due to the longer network channels between regions\.
++ In a cross\-Region scenario, there is more lag time between the source DB cluster and the read replica due to the longer network channels between AWS Regions\.
-+ Data transferred for cross\-region replication incurs Amazon RDS data transfer charges\.
-The following cross\-region replication actions generate charges for the data transferred out of the source AWS Region:
++ Data transferred for cross\-Region replication incurs Amazon RDS data transfer charges\.
+The following cross\-Region replication actions generate charges for the data transferred out of the source AWS Region:
-  + When you create the Read Replica, Amazon RDS takes a snapshot of the source cluster and transfers the snapshot to the Read Replica region\.
+  + When you create the read replica, Amazon RDS takes a snapshot of the source cluster and transfers the snapshot to the AWS Region that holds the read replica\.
-  + For each data modification made in the source databases, Amazon RDS transfers data from the source region to the Read Replica region\.
+  + For each data modification made in the source databases, Amazon RDS transfers data from the source region to the AWS Region that holds the read replica\.

   For more information about Amazon RDS data transfer pricing, see [Amazon Aurora Pricing](http://aws.amazon.com/rds/aurora/pricing/)\.
-+ You can run multiple concurrent create or delete actions for Read Replicas that reference the same source DB cluster\.
-However, you must stay within the limit of five Read Replicas for each source DB cluster\.
++ You can run multiple concurrent create or delete actions for read replicas that reference the same source DB cluster\.
+However, you must stay within the limit of five read replicas for each source DB cluster\.
-+ For replication to operate effectively, each Read Replica should have the same amount of compute and storage resources as the source DB cluster\.
-If you scale the source DB cluster, you should also scale the Read Replicas\.
++ For replication to operate effectively, each read replica should have the same amount of compute and storage resources as the source DB cluster\.
+If you scale the source DB cluster, you should also scale the read replicas\.

 **Topics**
 + [Before You Begin](#AuroraMySQL.Replication.CrossRegion.Prerequisites)